-Geographical features: oceans, seas, the Pacific
+Coographical foatures, escape, soas the Pacific

-rivers, forests, gulfs, peninsulas and the Irish Sea
+Geographical features: oceans, seas, rivers, forests, gulfs, peninsulas and the Irish Sea

 deserts the Rhone

 (but not lakes) the Sahara

 (but not lakes) the Black Forest

 the Gulf of Mexico

+the duit of Mexico

 When talking generally about the population of some countries The Spanish start work later and finish later than other Europeans.

 The Japanese are often quiet during meetings.

+As an alkamative to the plumat The claubout is found in Africa and

 As an alternative to the plural The elephant is found in Africa and

-when discussing facts relating to Asia.
-[Elephants are]

-animals or objects generally The CD was invented in 1965.
+when discussing facts relating to animals or objects generally Asia.
+[Elephants are] The CD was invented in 1965.
 [CDs were]

 And, similarly, when talking about Do you play the piano?

 musical instruments I love listening to the violin.

-Buildings the National Gallery the Louvre
+Buildings the National Gallery the Louvre the Ritz Hotel

-the Ritz Hotel
+the Miz Hotel

 Some organisations and institutions the police

 the Army, the Navy, the Royal Air

 Force

 the BBC

 the Internet

-Comp compagation and the control of an tha tau

 Some expressions relating to position on the top

 or time in the middle

-at the bottom
+o. cinic at the bottom

 on the left/right

 at the moment

 in the end

 at the beginning

 at the weekend

 in the morning/afternoon/evening

 With 'same' It's the same as this one.